As the cloud storage market continues to grow, there are many options available today.

 The main drawbacks of Dropbox include:

-When deciding where you want to store your data, documents, and files online, it’s useful to consider alternatives rather than automatically choose Dropbox.
+When deciding where to store your data, documents, and files online, considering alternatives is useful rather than automatically choosing Dropbox.

-Here are reasons why you need to have Dropbox alternatives.
+Here are the reasons why you need to choose Dropbox alternatives.

 Like with any other app, using Dropbox has pros and cons.
 If you want an alternative option, you will need to do your research to choose the right one.